paterik/udacity-ios-aqoo/README.md

 :-------------------------:|:-------------------------:|:-------------------------:
 ![normal tracklist](github/media/small/aq_tracklist_01.png) |  ![playmode active](github/media/small/aq_tracklist_02.png) | ![playlist cover view](github/media/small/aq_coverlist_01.png)

+## Known Issues

+* The cover image cache for the playlists may take a bit time to display the identified images in our table cells - after view refresh process (by scrolling in your playlist items or leaving this view and returning) all covers should be visible.
+* The build process could break if you’re not using the latest XCode 10.1 version and the corresponding Swift binary set in version 4.2.1 - please ensure, that you’re using the right ToolChain and XCode version for this project.
+* The application will show ```client_id missing``` error if your Keys.plist file hasn’t complete or invalid value sets - please ensure, that you provide all neccessary values to your Keys.plist file.
+You’ve to request a valid ```client_id```and ```client_secret``` including your application ```callback_url``` from [Spotify/Developer](https://developer.spotify.com/documentation/general/guides/app-settings/#register-your-app)page.

 ## Keywords

 swift, swift-4, udacit, uikit, foundation, app, spotify, spotify-sdk, streaming, music, player, streams

 ## Releases